|

 graphics viewer (we

-graphics program, version
+graphics program,

-1.8.4 or higher; Chimera and Sculptor also support Situs
+Chimera and Sculptor also

 format).

-Visualization and modeling of
+Visualization and modeling

 atomic structures into SAXS bead models